-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week... take me awaaaaay, I don't miiiiind.
 But you'd better promise me, you'll improve your game design.

-When you've got a beloved movie, you need at least a game or two to go with it, even if its creators willingly or otherwise end up tricking kids into such expensive disappointment that even Chitty-Chitty Bang Bang's Child Catcher looks at their business cards and shakes his head in disapproval.
-The greatest 80s movie about dangerous driving and barely averted incest was hardly going to be an exception, even if the PC was spared the worst of the licensing horror.
-But with two separate shots at the target, did either Back To The Future II or Back To The Future III manage to beat the odds?
+When you've got a beloved movie, you need at least a game or two to go with it, even if its creators willingly or otherwise end up tricking kids into such expensive disappointment that even Chitty Chitty Bang Bang's Child Catcher shakes his head in disapproval.
+The greatest '80s movie about dangerous driving and barely averted incest was hardly going to be an exception, even if the PC was spared the worst of the licensing horror.
+But with two separate shots at the target, did either Back to the Future II or Back to the Future III manage to beat the odds?

 Of course not.
-Both games were awful, as you'd expect —though at least both were better than the truly eye-popping Back To The Future II and III on Nintendo, if only on the grounds that pretty much everything is, including chewing foil paper, bubonic plague, and finding half a worm inside your apple.
+Both games were awful, as you'd expect —though at least both were better than the truly eye-popping Back to the Future II & III on Nintendo, (opens in new tab) if only on the grounds that pretty much everything is, including chewing foil paper, bubonic plague, and finding half a worm inside your apple.

-Right from the start, Back To The Future 2 is an awful experience.
-It starts with a configuration menu that goes out of its way to try and trick you into playing in PC speaker mode rather than fancy-pants Adlib, just so that it can demonstrate exactly what a couple of the themes would have sounded like if performed by a phlegm-gargling robot.
-Then, it thrusts you into a version of Hill Valley 2015 so dangerous, so hostile, that Biff's evil version later in the game feels like a quiet vacation.
+Right from the start, Back to the Future 2 is an awful experience.
+It starts with a configuration menu that goes out of its way to try and trick you into playing in PC speaker mode rather than fancy-pants Adlib, just so that it can demonstrate what the themes would have sounded like if performed by a phlegm-gargling robot.
+Then it thrusts you into a version of Hill Valley 2015 so dangerous, so hostile, that Biff's evil version later in the game feels like a quiet vacation.

 Imagine playing Paperboy, only with nothing so powerful as a rolled up newspaper for defense.
-Marty hoverboards down the road under constant siege from the same handful of respawning goons, including a buxom waitress, Old Biff and his cane, and police cars that want nothing more than to knock him off his hoverboard and onto his ass—something that makes much more sense when you realise that one of the items that you can pick up is a box of plutonium.
+Marty hoverboards down the road under constant siege from the same handful of respawning goons, including a buxom waitress, Old Biff and his cane, and police cars that want nothing more than to knock him off his hoverboard and onto his ass—something that makes much more sense when you realise that one of the items you can pick up is a box of plutonium.
 As a wise man might have said "I'm sure that in 2055 plutonium is available in every corner drug store, but in 2015 it'll give you pocket cancer."

-Aside from this though, at least Back To The Future II earns a few Doc Brownie points for its creators at least having watched the movie at some point—something that wasn't guaranteed, as the likes of A Week Of Garfield or anything with the letters 'LJN' on the box so ably demonstrate.
+Aside from this, at least Back To The Future II earns a few Doc Brownie points for its creators at least having watched the movie at some point—something that wasn't guaranteed, as the likes of A Week of Garfield (opens in new tab) or anything with the letters 'LJN' on the box so ably demonstrate.

-...or alternatively, you use the cheat code 'einstein' at the start of the game.
-This doesn't help you beat the puzzle, which is only remotely challenging because of the tight time limit and the human brain turning out to shut down like an overheated CPU in the face of this much boredom.
+Or alternatively you use the cheat code 'einstein' at the start of the game.
+This doesn't help you beat the puzzle, which is only remotely challenging because of the tight time limit and the human brain shutting down like an overheated CPU in the face of this much boredom.
 It does however mean that when you fail and it asks "Try Again?", answering "No" makes it shrug a silent "Not without cause" and skip to the next level.
 Hurrah!
 Take that, Geisha.
-If only all bad levels were so accomodating.
+If only all bad levels were so accommodating.

 Level 3 is particularly weird, feeling like a level air-lifted in from a Terminator game.
 Remember how Marty was a martial badass who fought his way through Hell Valley by kicking everyone—even the ladies—right in the balls?
 It would have been a lot quicker.
-Again, I can't help but think we're dealing with some alternate timeline Marty here, who doesn't so much recoil in horror at the burning cars in the background and sleaze empire all around as take a cold look and decide "It will be mine.
-Oh yes."
+Again, I can't help but think we're dealing with some alternate timeline Marty here, who doesn't so much recoil in horror at the burning cars and sleaze empire all around as take a cold look and decide "It will be mine.
+Oh, yes."

 It's a long stage too, with much ball-kicking between Marty's starting point and Biff's Casino, and sadly no super-move in which Marty screams a digitised "This is for YOU!" and takes out enemies by holding them down and shoving plutonium rods from the future deep into deeply unpleasant places.
-As with all the stages, the controls are sluggish enough to leave a trail of slime behind them, and even the game's manual highlights Marty's lack of moves—actual quote: "You may want more, but remember, Marty is no Bruce Lee."
+As with all the stages, the controls are sluggish enough to leave a trail of slime, and even the game's manual highlights Marty's lack of moves—actual quote: "You may want more, but remember, Marty is no Bruce Lee."
 Really?
-You put Marty McFly into a beat-em-up and you are telling me that he's not a street fighter?
-The oh-so kickable balls on you, game.
+You put Marty McFly into a beat-em-up and you are telling me he's not a street fighter?
+The oh-so-kickable balls on you, game.
 Big enough to create a gravitational field.

-This time, Marty handily defeats Biff to the point that he goes flying off the bottom of the screen and into World -1, and given what's come before, it's hard not to think he has some kind of Conan the Barbarian "you break it, you conquered it" idea in mind.
+This time, Marty handily defeats Biff to the point that he goes flying off the bottom of the screen and into World -1.
 Spoilsport Doc Brown though sweeps right in to take him back to 1955 and prevent everything from going wrong in the first place.
-Though after this level, it does rather feel like Marty's solution would be to go a bit further back in time and kill Biff's mum, Doc Brown isn't quite ready for that level of conquering evil.
+After this level, it does rather feel like Marty's solution would be to go a bit further back in time and kill Biff's mum, but Doc Brown isn't quite ready for that level of conquering evil.
 Instead, it's off to the Wow, If You Haven't Seen The Movie You're Really Confused At This Point Dance.
 What's up next in this exciting adventure?

 Wow.
 Who wouldn't want to endure more of this?